XLNS-XYZ/CollytownAdministration/Commons/High Court of CollyTown/General Server Behaviour Policy.md

 If the moderation process has been abused, or if the dispute is created for silly reasons, the relevant (or both) parties will be dismissed.

+##### Administrative Powers
+Administrative powers should not abuse their power.
+It is unhelpful to:
+:respawn x
+:kick x
+:jail x
+:kill x

+or of other relevant commands which result in physical punishment, as they do not allow the member to reflect of what they have done wrong, please follow the strike system provided below.

 ---------
 ### Equality
 It is crucial that every member is treated equal, regardless of their hierarchy or authority.